ELLIPSECT: A surface brightness analysis tool for GALFIT 3: EllipSect

-The sum is performed over two effective radii ($2r_e$), but in this case, it is applied within the ellipse region defined above.
-Here, $N$ represents the number of unmasked pixels included in the computation, $I_{i,j}$ is the galaxy intensity at pixel $(i,j)$, $S$ is the convolved surface brightness (SB) model, and $\sigma_s^2$ is the estimated photometric error, which is taken directly from the sigma image produced by \texttt{GALFIT 3}.
+The sum extends over two effective radii ($2r_e$), but in this case, the sum is taken within the region of the ellipse defined above.
+Here, $N$ represents the number of unmasked pixels included in the computation, $I_{i,j}$ is the galaxy intensity at pixel $(i,j)$, $S$ is the convolved surface brightness model, and $\sigma_s^2$ is the estimated photometric error, which is taken directly from the sigma image produced by \texttt{GALFIT 3}.